7 Ways Nonprofits Can Avoid Mission Creep

 "The mission of St. Jude Children’s Research Hospital is to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment.
 Consistent with the vision of our founder Danny Thomas, no child is denied treatment based on race, religion or a family's ability to pay."

-They Energize and Inspire Stakeholders
+Missions Energize and Inspire Stakeholders

 A great mission reflects all those interests but balances them, sometimes favoring some over others.
 But, as a result, the mission inspires everyone.

-They Anticipate Change
+Missions Anticipate Change

-By anticipating change, these mission statements are timeless.
+By anticipating change, mission statements become timeless.

 But that does not mean organizations need to change their missions.
 That should only be done in truly exceptional cases.

-They Stick in the Memory
+Mission Statements Stick in the Memory

 Stakeholders, especially external ones such as donors, rely on your nonprofit's mission statement to guide their actions.